real-n3o/zns/README.md

 Addresses can be set to map to any type of arbitrary content source, such as:

 - **Networks** that map to shared namespaces, such as a community, organization or DAO.
-- **Handles** that map to individual user accounts, such as humans or bots.
+- **Handles** that map to individual user accounts, such as a human or bot.
 - **Resources** that map to any type of computational resource, such as a binary file, url, hash, or text blob.

-Content sources can be represented as a unique human identity through a decentralized verification process (see the Human Verification section).
+Content sources can be represented as a unique human identity through a decentralized verification process (see [Human Verification](https://github.com/real-n3o/ZNS#human-verification)).

 ## Why ZNS?